doctorpod/bequest/README.md

 Parameters:

-  1. Source data file - this is the secret data you want made securely available to the client
+  1. Source data file - this is the secret data you want made securely available to the client, it can be plain text or binary
   2. Out file - the license file that will be created

 Options (at least ONE of :password or :mac_addr must be set):